Because if you’re making mistakes, you’re trying new things,

 in a row, I know I need to change something.”

-What do you do when you’re already successful, when you already have a meaningful and fulfilling life, but you’re ready to do something different?
+What do you do when you’re already successful, when you already have a meaningful life, but you’re ready to do something different?

 How do you figure out what that is?
 How do you move forward with confidence and courage and EVOLVE your life instead of sticking with what’s known and familiar?

-I hope that sometime this week you’ll sequester yourself somewhere for awhile to think about what lies ahead for you this year.
+I hope you’ll take some time this week to think about what lies ahead for you.

 I used to walk into the forest behind my house and sit under a huge old alligator juniper tree for my thinking time.
-Circumstances have made that more difficult.
-Now I sit in my comfortable recliner with my dogs asleep at my feet and do my thinking.
-I urge you to find or create your very own thinking place and consider:
+Circumstances have changed, so now I sit in my comfortable recliner with my dogs asleep at my feet in winter or in my outside swing looking at the sky through the leaves of the oak trees in summer.

-The good news is that doing something new doesn’t require a lot of time.
-You don’t have to quit your responsibilities cold turkey and embark upon world travels.
-You don’t even have to leave home.
+The good news is that trying something new doesn’t require a dramatic life overhaul.
+You don’t need to quit your responsibilities or travel the world.
+You don’t even need to leave home.

 same number of hours per day that were given to Helen Keller,

-Michaelangelo, Mother Teresea, Leonardo da Vinci and Albert
+Michelangelo, Mother Teresa, Leonardo da Vinci and Albert